Note: this is a brief version of the Massive Marketing Strategy for Law Firms. Download the full 35 page guide here

 Promoting Your Law Firm

 Your first touch point with a client.
 First impressions are critical.
-SEO, paid media, social media and partnerships are some of the ways you can get in front of potential clients looking for your services.
+SEO for solicitors, paid media, social media and partnerships are some of the ways you can get in front of potential clients looking for your services.

 If They Don’t Notice You?